Towards controlling electron charge with nanoparticle assisted laser wakefield accelerators: RESULTS

-Even though the charge from nanoparticle electrons is significantly higher in the first plasma wave period compared to the rest, for the most of the materials it is not the highest injected charge in total, see Figure~\ref{fig:material}c).
+Moreover, we examine the fraction of the beam charge which is formed by the electrons from the nanoparticle.
+Similarly to the total beam charge, this quantity is increasing with the nanoparticle electron density [blue squares in Fig. \ref{fig:material}(b)] from few pC up to 50 pC.
+The percentage of the beam charge which is formed by the nanoparticle electrons is also plotted in the same figure [red triangles in Fig. \ref{fig:material}(b)].
+This value stays approximately the same (around 18 \%) for all the studied materials except for Li.
+Therefore the majority of the beam charge originates from the plasma electrons which gained sufficient momentum for injection from the nanoparticle field.
+Hence, the beam charge is also significantly dependent on the plasma density.
+The last dataset in Fig. \ref{fig:material}(b), yellow diamonds, shows the percentage of electrons created by the ionization of the nanoparticle which are injected into the plasma wave.
+Omitting the Li point, we can observe a slow decrease form almost 50\% to 37\% with increasing electron density of the nanoparticle.
+We believe that Li does not follow this trend due to its very low ionization potential.
+This causes Li to fully ionize even before its interaction with the peak intensity of the laser pulse, allowing its electrons to disperse more widely before the plasma wave reaches the nanoparticle.
+Consequently, both the Li electrons and the plasma electrons experience a weaker field compared to nanoparticles from higher-Z materials.
+Furthermore, as the nanoparticle field is diminishing rather slowly we were able to study the distribution of the injected electrons in different plasma wave periods.
+The results are depicted in panels (c) and (d) of Fig. \ref{fig:material}.
+Focusing on Fig. \ref{fig:material}(d) one can clearly see that around half of the electrons injected from the ionized nanoparticle is located in the first plasma wave period.
+Moreover, comparing this value to the Fig. \ref{fig:material}(c), one can see that for Li, Al or Ti these electrons compose the majority of the injected charge.
+This makes sense as there is a significant amount of electrons present after the nanoparticle ionization and at the same time the weaker electric fields created by nanoparticle with lower electron density attract less electrons from the background plasma.
+For the rest of the materials the fraction of the charge formed by all electrons/nanoparticle electrons decreases to approximately 25-30\%.
+If we inspect the material dependence further we can see that for lower electron density nanoparticles, the decline in the number of nanoparticle electrons present in later plasma wave periods is faster than for the ones with high electron density.
+This phenomenon occurs because the nanoparticle field of high-density materials like Au and Ag diminishes slower, enabling continued efficient injection even in later periods.
+Even though the charge from nanoparticle electrons is significantly higher in the first plasma wave period compared to the rest, for the most of the materials it is not the highest injected charge in total see Fig.~\ref{fig:material}(c).
 For most materials the highest charge is injected in the second plasma wave period and as expected for nanoparticles with lower density material the injected charge decreases in latter periods.
 Note that for Ag and Au the maximum charge is in fact injected in the fourth period.
 Hence, it is possible that the charge saturation effect is not as strong as it seems.
-It is likely the injected charge can grow further with the material however much slowly.
-Note if we include only one plasma wave period in our simulation we would not have discovered this behavior and we would have obtained almost the same injected charge for all studied materials except for Li.
+It is likely the injected charge can grow further with the material, however much more slowly.
+If we include only one plasma wave period in our simulation, we would not have discovered this behavior and we would have obtained almost the same injected charge for all studied materials except for Li.